jamie120/MS2-Soma-Post-Production-Services/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/) - used for testing purposes and for the screenshot at the top of my README filed to display the web pages on different devices.
 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging the site.
 * [w3 html validator](https://validator.w3.org/) - used to test and validate my html code.
-* [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my css code.
+* [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my CSS code.
-* [jshint](https://jshint.com/) - used to test and validate all js code.
+* [jshint](https://jshint.com/) - used to test and validate all JS code.
-* [Babel](https://babeljs.io/) - used to parse service-helper.js - to reformat template literals for IE 11 compatability.
+* [Babel](https://babeljs.io/) - used to parse service-helper.js - to reformat template literals for IE 11 compatibility.
 * [ezgif](https://ezgif.com/) - used in testing.md to capture interactive elements into gifs.
 * [Diagrams.net](https://app.diagrams.net/) - used to create flowchart diagram for the service finder.
-* [hex to rgb converter](https://www.webfx.com/web-design/hex-to-rgb/) - used to get consitency within my code.
+* [hex to rgb converter](https://www.webfx.com/web-design/hex-to-rgb/) - used to get consistency within my code.

 # Testing

-All testing has been documented [testing.md](https://github.com/jamie120/MS2-Soma-Post-Production-Services/blob/master/testing.md)
+All-testing has been documented [testing.md](https://github.com/jamie120/MS2-Soma-Post-Production-Services/blob/master/testing.md)

 # Deployment